Tarmil/FSharp.Data.LiteralProviders/README.md

 | "" -> printfn "This program wasn't compiled with Visual Studio."
 | v -> printfn "This program was built with Visual Studio %s." v
 ```

+When used with a parameter, `Env` also provides a value `IsSet : bool`

 Additional parameters can be passed: